David Boren: U.S. Senator

-In the U.S. Senate, Boren was known as a centrist or conservative Democrat, and was a protégé of Texas Sen. Lloyd Bentsen and was often aligned with southern Democrats Sam Nunn of Georgia and Howell Heflin of Alabama.
-He was a strong advocate of tax cuts across the board as the cornerstone of economic policy.
-He opposed the Windfall profit tax on the domestic oil industry, which was repealed in 1988.
+In the United States Senate, Boren was known as a centrist or conservative Democrat, was a protégé of Texas Senator Lloyd Bentsen, and was often aligned with southern Democrats Sam Nunn of Georgia and Howell Heflin of Alabama.
+A strong advocate of tax cuts across the board as the cornerstone of economic policy, Boren opposed the windfall profit tax on the domestic oil industry, which was repealed in 1988.
 At one point, the tax was generating no revenue, yet still required oil companies to comply with reporting requirements and the IRS to spend $15 million to collect the tax.
 Of the tax, Boren said: "As long as the tax is not being collected, the accounting requirements are needless.
 They result in heavy burdens for the private sector and unnecessary cost to the taxpayer."
+He was reelected in 1984 and 1990 by landslide margins.

-Sen. Barry Goldwater (R-AZ), who served with him, publicly stated that Boren should be elected president.
-Boren's chief of staff was a respected Capitol Hill insider, Charles Ward, a former longtime administrative assistant to Speaker Albert.
+Senator Barry Goldwater (R-AZ), who served with him, publicly stated that Boren should be elected president.
+Boren's chief of staff was a respected Capitol Hill insider, Charles Ward, a former longtime administrative assistant to Speaker of the U.S. House of Representatives (and fellow Oklahoman) Carl Albert.

 Boren served on the Senate Committee on Finance and the Committee on Agriculture, Nutrition and Forestry.
 He also served as chairman of the Senate Select Committee on Intelligence from 1987 to 1993.
 His six years is the longest tenure for a Senate Intelligence Committee chairman, tied with Dianne Feinstein.
 Boren sponsored the National Security Education Act of 1991, which established the National Security Education Program.
+During the George H. W. Bush administration he served as an informal emissary to Nicaragua during the time of the Contras insurgency.

-Boren was one of only two Democratic senators to vote in favor of the controversial nomination of Robert Bork to the Supreme Court, in 1987.
+Boren was one of only two Democratic senators to vote in favor of the controversial nomination of Robert Bork to the U.S. Supreme Court, in 1987.
 Boren also decided in 1991 to vote against the Persian Gulf War.

-Boren was one of President Bill Clinton's top choices to replace Les Aspin as a U.S. Secretary of Defense in 1994.
+Boren was one of President Bill Clinton's top choices to replace Les Aspin as U.S. Secretary of Defense in 1994.
 However, Clinton selected William J. Perry instead.

 In a controversial public mea culpa in a New York Times Op/Ed piece, Boren expressed regret over his vote to confirm Supreme Court Associate Justice Clarence Thomas.
 Partly as a result of that statement, The Daily Oklahoman, the largest newspaper in Oklahoma, which had encouraged and endorsed Boren's entire career, began intensely criticizing him.

-His opposition in 1993 was essential for the failure of a heat content based (for example British thermal unit or joule) energy tax proposed by the Clinton Administration as means to curb the deficit and reduce pollution.

 In 1994, he resigned his Senate seat to accept the presidency of the University of Oklahoma.

-As of 2021, he is the last Democrat to serve as a U.S. Senator from Oklahoma.